10 Reasons Visual Content will Dominate 2014

 Infographics, Slideshares, Facebook posts - these are the pieces of content that will be establishing your business as a trusted resource in your field in 2014.

 10. Visuals are becoming easier and easier to create as photo editing tools become more accessible

-I, for instance, created the header image for this article (our graphic designer, I admit, did the Slideshare backgrounds).
+I, for instance, created the header image and Slideshare for this article.
 With a little bit of time and energy any marketing manager can learn enough to put together something more appealing than straight text.

 Start slow and see what engagement increases you get.
 Or employ a freelance designer to do some visuals for an A/B test on your website - just to see what you find.

 2014 will see a rise in visual content, and a decrease in the reign of info-heavy, fact-heavy blog articles.
 Photo editing tools are easier to use, and people are slowly but surely noticing how much brand engagement they stand to receive if they can communicate with images rather than words (or both).

 Have you tested visual content vs written content for your brand?
 Have you started to recycle your blog articles into visually appealing infographics or Slideshares?
 Start the conversation below!